Integration and Automation Tools and Technologies

 • Integration and API management software

-• Event-driven middleware and automation
+• Event-driven architecture and automation

-• Ecosystem integration
+• Ecosystem integration and B2B integration

 Core Research